 Improving Treatment Options for Patients With Lung Cancer

-The Oliver Lab focuses on mechanisms of drug response and resistance in lung cancer with the goal of improving treatment options for patients with lung cancer.
+The Oliver Lab focuses on mechanisms of tumor development, progression, and drug resistance in lung cancer with the goal of improving treatment options for patients with lung cancer.

 Lung Cancer: Major Subtypes

 Lung cancer is the leading cause of cancer-related death in the United States and is divided into two major subtypes: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 More than 80% of lung cancer patients have NSCLC, which are typically adenocarcinoma, squamous cell carcinoma, or large cell carcinoma.

 Approximately 20% of patients have small cell lung cancer (SCLC).
-SCLC is highly responsive to platinum-based chemotherapy with ~80% response rate.
-However, tumors almost always acquire resistance, and there are currently no targeted therapies approved for SCLC patients beyond the recent approval of immunotherapy, which only benefits a small percentage of patients.
+SCLC is highly responsive to platinum-based chemotherapy with ~80% response rate, but tumors almost always acquire rapid resistance.
+There are currently no targeted therapies approved for SCLC patients beyond the recent approval of immunotherapy, which only benefits a small percentage of patients.
 Drug resistance, both inherent and acquired, is a major problem preventing effective lung cancer treatment.

 Personalizing Cancer Therapies

 The Oliver Lab is interested in understanding mechanisms of therapeutic response and resistance in order to personalize cancer therapies based on the characteristics of a given tumor.
 Our approach is to integrate human genomics/sequencing data with mechanistic data gleaned from cell culture systems and sophisticated mouse models of lung cancer.

 We use mouse models of lung cancer that closely resemble human lung cancer.
 Genes that are altered in human lung cancer are altered by genetic engineering in mice, or by lentiviral delivery of genes specifically to the mouse lung.
 We use bacterial Cre/LoxP systems and CRISPR/Cas9 systems to alter cancer genes in living mice.
-To monitor the therapeutic response of mouse lung tumors, we use state-of-the-art imaging technologies (such as micro-CT and bioluminescent imaging).
-We also use mouse and human cancer cell lines, as well as patient-derived xenografts from tumors and circulating tumor cells to probe the function of particular genes and signaling pathways.
+To monitor the therapeutic response of mouse lung tumors, we use state-of-the-art micro-CT imaging technologies.
+We also use cancer cell lines, as well as patient-derived xenografts from tumors and circulating tumor cells to probe the function of specific genes and signaling pathways.